 Minimise the risk of identity theft and fraud

 To prevent IT fraud your business should implement anti-virus software and firewalls.
 You should also introduce internet and email policies to reduce the risk of employees inadvertently disclosing sensitive information.
-See IT security.
+See how to protect your business online.

 Another scam involves fraudsters stealing your entire corporate identity.
 Fraudsters attempt to do this by changing the information your business has registered with Companies House.
-Find out how you can protect your company from coporate identity theft.
+Find out how you can protect your company from corporate identity theft.

 You can help prevent identity fraud by safely destroying secure information.
 When you need to destroy information in paper or electronic formats, make sure that you use reputable suppliers that comply with European standards, particularly EN 15713.